Røsvika

-Røsvik or Røsvika is a village in the municipality of Sørfold in Nordland county, Norway.
+Røsvika is a village in Sørfold Municipality in Nordland county, Norway.
 It is located along the southern shore of the Sørfolda fjord, about 20 km north of the municipal centre of Straumen.

-Røsvik had 209 residents in 2007, but it has since fallen below 200.
+The 0.52 km2 village had a population (2007) of 209 and a population density of 402 PD/km2.
+Since 2007, the population and area data for this village area has not been separately tracked by Statistics Norway.
 The village is home to a nursing home, a psychiatric hospital, and Røsvik Church.
 It is now also home to YWAM Nordland.